 After you adopt your guinea pig, the first thing that you will notice is that they almost never close their eyes.
-You might worry that there is something wrong with your pet.
+You might even begin to worry that there is something wrong with your pet.

-Does My Guinea Pig Have Good Vision?
+Do Guinea Pigs Have Good Vision?

-How Do Guinea Pigs Sleep with Their Eyes Open?
+How Do Guinea Pigs Sleep With Their Eyes Open?

 Today, even though guinea pigs are domesticated, they still sleep with their eyes open.
-If you have ever noticed your guinea pig laying around their cage with their eyes open, or partially open, they are probably taking a nap or resting.
+If you ever noticed your guinea pig laying around their cage with their eyes open, or partially open, they are probably taking a nap or resting.
 As you bond with your pet, you will learn the difference between your guinea pig’s behavior when they are sleeping and when they are awake.

-In the rare event that you catch your guinea pig sleeping with its eyes closed, this means that they feel entirely safe and comfortable.
-They are more likely to do this if they have cage mates.
+In the rare event that you catch your guinea pig sleeping with its eyes closed, this means that it feels entirely safe and comfortable.
+They are more likely to sleep with their eyes closed when surrounded by their cage mates than when they are alone in the cage.
 Guinea pigs who share a cage have a close bond, and they will often huddle and sleep together.
 This makes them feel protected, especially if they are in their sleeping den.
-Guinea pigs are more likely to sleep with their eyes closed when surrounded by their cage mates.

 Do Guinea Pigs Blink?

-Since your guinea pig keeps its eyes open so often, you may be tempted to give them eyedrops to keep their eyes from drying out.
-This is entirely unnecessary unless directed to do so by a veterinarian.
-You should never attempt any medical treatment without the consultation of a professional.
+Since your guinea pig keeps its eyes open most of the time, you may be tempted to give them eye drops to keep their eyes from drying out.
+This is entirely unnecessary unless this was directed by a veterinarian.
+You should never attempt any pet-related medical treatment without the consultation of a professional.

-Guinea pigs are very social, and they love attention.
-The best way to bond with your pet is to engage in cuddle time with them.
+Guinea pigs are very social animals and they love attention.
+The best way to bond with your pet is to engage and cuddle with them.
 They will learn to love your touch and affection.